passportpowell/Passport-Powell/README.md

  - When resizing the screen to mobile the Nav menu would dissapear.
 Solution was the class wasn't identified correctly in @media screen

- - Sign up form just reloads page, tried to work out how to get it to open a specific page but was unsuccessful.
+ - Sign up form just reloads page. error was caused by the using #contragtulations.html. solution was to remove the #.

 ## Deployment